 Founding and History of Vascular Access Plus

-My name is Jamie Howard and I established Vascular Access Plus in January of 2009, as a Primary Insertion services company.
+My name is Jamie Rhoades and I established Vascular Access Plus in January of 2009, as a Primary Insertion services company.
 Vascular Access Plus has come a long way since then and has now grown into three different departments.
 The company has provided employment for many nurses along the way, with the addition of administrative staff to accommodate our growth.

 Along with the Insertion department, the Infusion Therapy department was launched in 2017.
 The Education and Training Center was initiated in 2018 as part of our Education department offering accredited continuing education and CEUs to nurses all over Nebraska & Iowa.

 What Sets Vascular Access Plus Apart from Other Companies?

 My ability to think outside of the box has allowed my company to continue to demonstrate sustainable growth far & beyond the boundaries of a traditional corporate mentality.
 The foundation of the company is built upon my focus on quality outcomes for patients and health care facilities and for all nursing staff to go above and beyond when it comes to providing safe, high quality care to our patients.

 In addition to the established standards of care we follow, such as attention to sterility, adherence to research backed initiatives to prevent central line associated blood stream infections and continued education for our nursing team — we always go above and beyond.
 With an eye toward the future, my staff understands what we can bring as an outside company partnering with health care facilities.
 Our staff attends to patient details and works alongside facility nurses to enhance the continuum of patient care.